awto/effectfuljs/packages/vscode-debugger/README.md

 Next create `.vscode/launch.json`, if it doesn't exist yet.
 For this open Debugger view (Ctrl(Command)-Shift-D) and press `create a launch.json file` link, and choose "Debug with EffectfulJS".

-By default it adds NodeJS debugging configuration, to add browser's debugger, press "Add Configuration..." button in the left bottom corner of `launch.json` editor and choose "Effectful: Browser".
-By default, it doesn't require any other configs and expects a project with structure from [create-react-app](https://github.com/facebook/create-react-app).
+By default it adds NodeJS debugging configuration, to add browser's debugger, press "Add Configuration..." button in the left bottom corner of `launch.json` editor and choose "Effectful: Node".

 Here is an example from `launch.json`: